konvajs/konva/README.md

 #Building the KineticJS Framework
 To build the framework, you need to have node and grunt installed.
 After that, run `npm install` to install the node module dependencies.

-To build a development version of the framework, run `grunt dev`, To run a full build, which also produces the minified version and the individually minified modules for the custom build, run `grunt full`.
+To build a development version of the framework, run `grunt dev`.
+To run a full build, which also produces the minified version and the individually minified modules for the custom build, run `grunt full`.

 If you add a file in the src directory, be sure to add the filename to the sourceFiles array variable in Gruntfile.js.